Toto Cup: Premier League

-The group stages are usually played before the opening of the football leagues and take place from August to October, and the finals take place in January. the 14 teams in league are divided into three groups: five teams in two groups, and four teams in one group.
+The group stages are usually played before the opening of the football leagues and take place from August to October, and the finals take place in January.
+The 14 teams in the league are divided into three groups: five teams in two groups, and four teams in one group.
 Each team plays against each team once.
-The two teams placed last in each group are eliminated with the rest of teams advance to the quarterfinals.
+The two teams placed last in each group are eliminated, with the rest of the teams advancing to the quarterfinals.

 Liga Leumit

-The group stages are usually played before the opening of the football leagues and take place from August to September, and the finals take place in December. the 16 teams in league are divided into four groups, four teams in each group.
+The group stages are usually played before the opening of the football leagues and take place from August to September, and the finals take place in December.
+The 16 teams in the league are divided into four groups, with four teams in each group.
 Each team plays against each team once, making a total of three games for each team.
-The best two teams in each group advances to the quarterfinals.
+The best two teams in each group advance to the quarterfinals.

 Further rounds

 Until 2009, the eight teams that played in the quarterfinals played in a regular knock-out, two meetings for each team in the quarterfinals.
 Each team played one meeting at their home in the order determined in a raffle.

-From the 2009–10 season until the 2012–13 season both Al and Leumit cups had just one game was played in the quarterfinals on the home ground of one of the team by a raffle just like the State Cup games.
+From the 2009–10 season until the 2012–13 season, both the Al and Leumit cups had just one game played in the quarterfinals on the home ground of one of the teams by a raffle, just like the State Cup games.

 Since the 2012–13 season, Al teams play each other twice in the quarterfinals while Leumit play each other once.

-The four winning teams who progressed to the semifinals play against their opponent once. the two winners reaches the final and the final winner is the cup winner. the final and the Toto Cup semifinals are all played in the same stadium.
+The four winning teams that progressed to the semifinals play against their opponent.
+Once the two winners reach the final and the final winner is the cup winner.
+The final and the Toto Cup semifinals are all played in the same stadium.

-From the quarterfinals and above if a match is drawn, the game is settled with extra time and penalty shootouts.
+From the quarterfinals and above, if a match is drawn, the game is settled with extra time and penalty shootouts.